saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

 The master-list will then be shuffled before the first connection attempt.

 The first master that accepts the minion, is used by the minion.
-If the master does not yet know the minion and only tells the minion to wait until the key is accepted, that counts as accepted and the minion stays on that master.
+If the master does not yet know the minion, that counts as accepted and the minion stays on that master.

-For the minion to be able to detect if its still connected to its current master, set
+For the minion to be able to detect if its still connected to its current master enable the check for it

 .. code-block:: yaml
-    master_alive_interval: <value>
+    master_alive_interval: <seconds>

-The value is in seconds.
-If the loss of the connection is detected, the minion will temporarily remove the failed (current) master from the list and try one of the other masters defined (again shuffled if thats enabled).
+If the loss of the connection is detected, the minion will temporarily remove the failed master from the list and try one of the other masters defined (again shuffled if that is enabled).

-The master_alive_interval setting can also be used in single-master mode.
-The minion will then log to its logfile that the connection was lost and when it is re-established.
-Quite useful because ZeroMQ does not provide that information to the minion by default.

 Testing the setup